ta3ag/lbd/docs/BackendTutorial/source/llvmstructure.rst

 create a new LLVM backend by writing register and instruction definitions in the Target Description files which will be used in next chapter.

+Finally, there are compiler knowledge like DAG (Directed-Acyclic-Graph) and instruction selection needed in llvm backend design, and they will be explained here.

 Cpu0 Processor Architecture Details
 -----------------------------------